MrVPlusOne/OneVision.jl/docs/interfaces.md

 2. ROS communication interface - serve as bridge between Julia and ROS, as well as handling communciation among different cars
 3. ROS simulator/real robot - handles the simulation

+Initially, ROS communication interface will send initial state to Julia.

 ## Interface design
 ### Julia
 1. init_socket() initializes and returns the socket communication.
 Since this socket handles specifically 1-1 communciation, @async is not needed